baradev/bucket-list/README.md

 - **Authentication**: User authentication is implemented using Amplify Authentication for secure login and signup.
 - **GraphQL API**: AWS AppSync is used to create a GraphQL API, providing a robust interface for data operations.
 - **DynamoDB Integration**: The application uses DynamoDB for storing bucket list items, allowing for create, read, and delete operations.
-- **S3 Bucket for Image Storage**: Images associated with bucket list items are stored securely in an S3 bucket, ensuring efficient retrieval and management.
+- **S3 Bucket for Image Storage**: Images associated with bucket list items are stored securely in an S3 bucket, ensuring efficient retrieval and management (To Do: Implement).

 ![Architecture Diagram](./src/images/ArchitectureDiagram.png)